eaykuter/deepnn-image-classifier/README.md

 ---

-## ⚙️ Setup and Installation
+## Setup and Installation

+You can run this project either with Google Colab or on your local machine.

+With Colab, it is pretty straightforward.
+The entire workflow—from data loading to training and prediction—is contained within the [PyTorchImageClassification.ipynb](https://colab.research.google.com/drive/1ZZ-W16wohrbh22iTSDZ0AcWNC1Dfjd3g?usp=sharing) notebook.

+1.  **Open and run the notebook** in an environment like Jupyter Lab, Jupyter Notebook, or VS Code.
+2. The notebook will first **download the dataset** using the Kaggle API.
+3. You can **run the cells sequentially** to perform data preprocessing, model definition, training, and validation.
+4. The final cells of the notebook provide functions to **test the trained model** on individual images from the test set and visualize the prediction probabilities.

-To run this project, you'll need Python 3 and the required packages.
+To run this project on your local machine, you'll need Python 3 and the required packages.
 It's recommended to use a virtual environment.

 1.  **Clone the repository:**
     ```bash